szabgab/wis-python-course-2024-04/README.md

     * with, open, read

 * [Day 4 part 3](https://youtu.be/TGBWWEqY5Tk) - TIMESTAMP MISSING
+    * 00:25 count all the characters from the file
+    * 03:40 using dictionary
+    * 09:40 displaying a content of dictionary
+    * 18:30 counting characters line by line
+    * 25:55 using .rstrip()
+    * 28:30 spyder and jupyter notebook
+    * 34:00 debugger
     * Count letters, count words
     * [Spyder](https://www.spyder-ide.org/)
     * [Jupyter Notebook](https://jupyter.org/)